- Describe what matters most when it comes to keeping environments safe for children, youth, and staff.

 - Apply the content of this lesson to ensure environments are safe for children, youth, and staff.

 Take a walk through any home improvement store, and you are likely to see the word “security” over and over again.
 You can find security lights, fences, doors, locks, windows, cameras, alarms, and even mailboxes.
 Why is security so important to us?
 We all have a need to feel safe in our environment.
-We prefer well-lit parking lots.
-We like parks with clearly marked trails.
-We look for places that allow us to recognize and respond to any danger.
+We prefer crossing streets at well-marked crosswalks and hiking in parks free of trash with clearly marked trails.
+We look for places that feel safe and look supportive.

 Just like adults, children need environments that help them feel secure.
 Children depend on adults to meet their basic needs: food, water, shelter, clothing.
 They also depend on us to protect them from harm.
 Feeling safe opens the door for children to build relationships, become confident, and meet their potential (Maslow, 1943, 1945).
 We cannot expect children to learn if they do not feel safe.

 You are a role model for staff members as they design safe environments.
-Your experience, expertise, and professional connections help staff members make the most of their space.
-If a staff member is struggling with providing safe indoor and outdoor environments, it can be helpful to make arrangements for them to observe other spaces and talk to knowledgeable peers about their environments.
+Your experience and expertise help staff members make the most of their space.
+It can be helpful for struggling staff to observe other spaces and talk to knowledgeable peers about their environments.
 You are a valuable resource as you point out features of the environment that keep children safe.

 If there is a concern about safety in any environment, make sure the staff members know how to report the problem.
+A child’s life may depend on it.
 If you see any serious safety risks, you must take immediate action.
-A child’s life may depend on it.
 Examples of serious safety risks might include broken playground equipment or downed electrical lines.
 It is important to speak up immediately and help staff members address these issues.
 Once the threat of immediate danger is eliminated, you can help develop a plan for preventing such problems in the future.
-Make sure you are familiar with the U.S. Consumer Products Safety Commission and its recall lists.
-You may need to lead efforts to identify and exclude materials that have been recalled.
+Make sure you are familiar with the U.S. Consumer Products Safety Commission’s recall lists.
+You may need to lead efforts to identify and remove materials that have been recalled.
 You can find a link for the U.S. Consumer Product Safety Commission website in the References and Resources section of this lesson.

-Active supervision is key to keeping children safe.
+Active supervision is the most effective strategy for creating a safe environment and preventing injuries.
 Active supervision involves scanning, predicting, and assessing.
-This involves moving through indoor or outdoor spaces, scanning children and the environment for hazards, predicting potential hazards, and making necessary changes to the environment.
-Safe equipment and play space is important, but nothing replaces active supervision.
+This involves moving through indoor and outdoor spaces, scanning children and the environment for hazards, predicting potential hazards, and making necessary changes to the environment.
+Safe equipment and play space are important, but nothing replaces active supervision.
 It is important that staff members in your program practice active supervision.

 The Importance of Working Efficiently